Last Updated: April 7, 2023

 - Pre-moisten soil.

 Pour enough of the seed starting mix into a mixing container – I use a large planting pot to mix the soil.
-Add a bit of water to the soil and mix thoroughly by hand.
+Add a bit of water to the soil and mix thoroughly.
 Be sure to reach down to the bottom to moisten the soil evenly.
 The soil is at the right moisture level when it sticks together when squeezed, but does not drip water.

 - Fill planting containers with soil.